RJPenic/rna-ss/tutorials/rasp-02-seq_clustering.md

 ...
 ```

-**TASK**: Implement a Python method that will find all BPSeq files in the given directory, load their RNA sequences and then save them to the specified FASTA file (usage example: `save_to_fasta(input_dir="./bpseqs_dir", fasta_file="./bpseqs.fasta")`).
-Use your method to save all RNA sequences from the _bpRNA-1m_ dataset into a single FASTA file.
+**TASK**: Implement a Python method that will find all CT files in the given directory, load their RNA sequences and then save them to the specified FASTA file (usage example: `save_to_fasta(input_dir="./cts_dir", output_fasta_file="./data.fasta")`).
+Use your method to save all RNA sequences from the _ArchiveII_ dataset into a single FASTA file.

 ## MMSeqs2
 _MMSeqs2_ is one of the most popular sequence clustering tools and can be used to cluster both protein and RNA/DNA sequences.